 Article

-Ask the expert: Building resilience in supply chains
+Ask the expert: building resilience in supply chains

 Covid and Brexit have brought about a perfect storm for supply chains.
 Covid has led to seismic changes in shopping behaviour, accelerating online sales by the equivalent of five years.
 Brexit has added friction into trading with Northern Ireland and mainland Europe and reduced the availability of labour to work in logistics.
 Businesses are starting to quantify the costs of all this on the bottom line.